vilmibm/testing/README.md

-doh no reply junk repo for testing whatever sidasda
+bunk repo for testing whatever

 it's cool you can mess with it

-or yeah